Telefonica/mistica-ios/README.md

 }
 ```

-For applications in iOS 13 and above, the initialization should be done in **SceneDelegate**
+For applications in iOS 13 and above, the initialization should be done in the **SceneDelegate**

 ```swift
 func scene(_ scene: UIScene, willConnectTo _: UISceneSession, options _: UIScene.ConnectionOptions) {